SciML/Surrogates.jl/docs/src/moe.md

 As we can see, the accuracy is significantly better.

-## Under the Hood - How SurrogatesMOE Works
+## Under the Hood: How SurrogatesMOE Works

 First, we create Gaussian Mixture Models for the number of expert types provided using the x and y values.
 For example, in the above example, we create two clusters.
 Then, using a small test dataset kept aside from the input data, we choose the best surrogate model for each of the clusters.
 At prediction time, we use the appropriate surrogate model based on the cluster to which the new point belongs.